Find DIY bicycle repair tools on JensonUSA.com

 DIY Bicycle Repair #1: Squeaking Sounds From the Wheels

 The easiest way to repair this is by putting your favorite bike lube on the junction.
-Make sure to wipe the excess clean in order to preserve that neat look on your bike.
+Make sure to wipe the excess clean to preserve that neat look on your bike.

 For more information on how to fix bicycle wheels you are invited to visit my page about bicycle wheel repair.